supremeimposter/My-Vault/DiscreteMathematics/Group Theory/Group.md

 tags:
   - DM
   - DM/GroupTheory
+  - DM/GroupTheory/AlgebraicStructure
 ---
 # Group

 ## Properties of Group
-> [!lecture] Lecture-18
+> [!lecture] Lecture-18, 21
 - The identity element is unique.
 - The inverse of identity element is identity element itself.
+- Only group structure has inverse property.
-- Every element has unique inverse.
+- Every element has unique inverse in a group.
 - Group has both left and right cancellation property.
 - $(a^{-1})^{-1} = a$
 - $(ab)^{-1} = b^{-1}a^{-1}$